 What do you like best about your job?

 I like the variety of work.
-I like that I am working with animals, computers and people.
+I like that I am working with animals, computers, and people.

 What are the biggest challenges in your job?

 Biosecurity!
 Making sure all protocols are followed.
 We need to be constantly updated on all sow farm’s health status.
 We can’t deliver semen directly to a sow farm that has a change in health status.
-In those cases, we don’t drive directly to the sow farm because this can be a main way to transmit virus/illnesses.
+In those cases, we don’t drive directly to the sow farm because this can be the main way to transmit virus/illnesses.
 An alternate site will be determined to deliver semen.

 We send semen samples for a PCR test, which tests for PEDV (viruses) to the University of Minnesota Veterinary Diagnostic lab daily.